KamalSHOffical/my-notes/README.md

 2. **Simplicity**, make sure to write a simple and easy-to-understand code, so you or your teammates won't get *frustrated* about what you wrote!
 And ***if your project has complex codes***, just add comments to explain them.

-1. **Keep your project up-to-date**, your project should be maintained and be updated periodly.
+1. **Keep your project up-to-date**, your project should be maintained and be updated periodically.

 1. **Develop your problem-solving skills**, as a developer, you will face new challenges everyday, maybe annoying bugs.